What is Negligent Supervision?

 - Lack of caregiver intervention when one child harms another intentionally.

 These two circumstances can make a parent sue whoever was responsible for the child’s care.
 Anyone caring for the child can be held accountable in the event of injury.
 People such as grandparents, nannies, babysitters, family members or relatives, and leaders of the church can also face a lawsuit of negligent supervision.
-However, since children spend most of their time in school, teachers and other school staff are at a higher risk of child injuries liability.
+However, since children spend most of their time in school, teachers and other school staff are at a higher risk of child injury liability in LA.

 The level of supervision a child requires mainly depends on the age of the child.
 For example, a preschooler is more likely to injure himself or herself when using a scissor than a middle-schooler.
 Other than age, more circumstances determine the level of supervision children should receive from the adults present around them.
 These include: